JuliaPhysics/BeamletOptics.jl/README.md

     * ray length will be changed to `t` if an intersection occurs
     * thus requires mutable struct
     * is there a better (syntactial) way to do this, i.e. with immutable?
+* "Inheritance" is solved via composition
+    * macro injects necessary fields into struct
+    * macro ensures all wrapper functions are defined